 Bill Davis is the acting Industrial Machinery and Heavy Equipment Industry leader for Siemens Digital Industries Software.
 His experience and insights have been acquired from a career spanning 30 years in engineering and operations management with machinery and heavy equipment companies.
 Bill holds a master’s degree in Business Administration from Marquette University, with a concentration in Operations Management and Strategic Marketing, as well as a Bachelor of Science degree in Mechanical Engineering from Milwaukee School of Engineering.

 This concludes the fourth blog and podcast in a series on Smart Manufacturing and the trends affecting the industry.
-Our future blogs will spotlight excerpts from the transcript of these podcasts.
+Our future blogs will spotlight excerpts from the transcript of these podcasts, providing technology solutions for where today meets tomorrow.